dabeaz/curio/README.rst

 A: No. Curio is a standalone library.
-Although the core of the library uses the same basic machinery as ``asyncio`` to poll for I/O events, the handling of those events is done in a completely different manner.
+Although the core of the library uses the same basic machinery as ``asyncio`` to poll for I/O events, the handling of those events is carried out in a completely different manner.

 **Q: Is curio meant to be a clone of asyncio?**

-A: No.  Although curio provides a significant amount of overlapping functionality, the API is different (and frankly much simpler).
+A: No.  Although curio provides a significant amount of overlapping functionality, the API is different and smaller.
 Compatibility with other libaries is not a goal.

 **Q: How many tasks can be created?**